FavourTy/fingerprint_attendance_system-/README.md

 ## Contributions

 Contributions to this project are welcome.
-Please fork this repository and submit a pull request with your proposed fancyanges❤🎉
+Please fork this repository and submit a pull request with your proposed fancyanges...Thannksss❤🎉

 ## License
 This project is licensed under the MIT License